Sundrique/Sundrique.github.io/_posts/2015-11-17-run-lasagne-and-jupyter-on-aws.md

 $ echo -e "[global]\nfloatX = float32\ndevice = gpu" > ~/.theanorc
 {% endhighlight %}

-We will set `THEANO_FLAGS` environment variable in Upstart service configuration, therefore this step is optional and only needed if you are willing to run scripts via command line.
+We will set `THEANO_FLAGS` environment variable in Upstart service configuration, therefore, this step is optional and only needed if you are willing to run scripts via command line.

 ## Jupyter